MrBrunotte/wellness-bah/README.md

 ## DESIGN

 #### FRAMEWORK
-I used Bootstrap framwork that we have focused on in the training modules.
-I
+I have used the Bootstrap framwork that we have focused on in the training modules.
 #### UX DESIGN
 I use the `:hover`effect on my buttons and they also change color.
 I also use the Bootstrap Carousel slideshow to give the website some more life and movement.
 In the sign in page I have added a box shadow because I want the sign in form to stick out from the background.
 ##### Wireframe